porsager/HashQL/README.md

 })
 ```

-> * Currently the build part is only available as a rollup plugin, but it should be fairly simple to support other bundlers or have it as a completely standalone module to run by itself.
+> * Currently the build part is available as both a rollup and esbuild plugin, but it should be fairly simple to support other bundlers or have it as a completely standalone module to run by itself.

 # The Server module